nraymundo/whoop-grid/README.md

 # WHOOP Grid

-A personal fitness dashboard that visualizes WHOOP recovery, sleep, and activity data using GitHub-style calendar heatmaps.
+A dashboard that visualizes WHOOP recovery, sleep, and activity data using GitHub-style calendar heatmaps.

 This app helps you quickly see trends in recovery, sleep, and strain over time